qdosgit3/llm_textbook/content/textbook/0_llm_overview/_index.md

 2. Adaptation \- deploying more specific methods to fine-tune a model for specific use-cases
 3. Utilisation \- invoking output from the trained model, for practical uses, by crafting prompts

-Generally, development of a competitive LLM is outside of the budget of most companies \- DeepSeek, a Chinese competitor to OpenAI, is said to have built the LLM DeepSeek-R1 for $6M USD.
+Generally, development of a competitive LLM is outside of the budget of most companies \- DeepSeek, a Chinese competitor to OpenAI, is said to have built the LLM DeepSeek-R1 for $6M USD, and this is considered a competitive cost.
 However, businesses across a large variety of industries increasingly benefit from the automation abilities of the utilisation stage that LLMs offer, such as for customer service, content creation, or information retrieval purposes.

 Note that LLMs are prone to acting on predictions, even if reasoning is not substantive for them, and so LLMs are regarded as experimental.